Wealth advisor near me

 If you have been researching wealth management, then you are probably wondering one thing – How do I choose a wealth advisor?
 After all, there are so many of them.
 A quick Google search will give you a few pages of search results listing websites of various wealth management firms.
 It is like the problem of plenty.

-We suggest that you download this guide on choosing the best financial advisor for individuals and families with $5 million to $500 million to get a head-start on the process of finding the right wealth advisor.
+We suggest that you download this guide on choosing the best financial advisor and financial planners for individuals and families with $5 million to $500 million to get a head-start on the process of finding the right wealth advisor.
 You also have to ask yourself what areas in your finances you need the most help with.
 You then need to check prospective wealth managers who specialize in those areas or at least have those topics mentioned in their list of services.
 It is also a good idea to explore what kind of clients the wealth manager serves.
 Do they have liquid assets of a similar size as you do?
 Managing a $1 million account is different from managing a $50 million account.

 We highly recommend that you meet your final shortlist of wealth managers one-on-one for a meeting.
 This interaction can be done in person.
 But, if that is not possible, then at least schedule a video or phone conversation.
-Speaking directly to the wealth manager will give you an idea of the personality of the advisor behind the glossy website and the impressive resume.
+Speaking directly to the wealth manager will give you an idea of the personality of the advisor behind the glossy website and the impressive resume or reviews.
 After all, you want to know if you can trust someone with your hard-earned money.
 You also want to know whether the wealth manager is someone you can feel comfortable sharing your personal information with.
-Feel free to start a conversation with Pillar Wealth Management to explore whether it may be a possible option for you.
+Feel free to contact and start a conversation with Pillar Wealth Management to explore whether it may be a possible option for you.

 Wealth Advisor Services